codr7/g-fu/v1/README.md

 #### Sandboxes
 Environments may be used to isolate the evaluation of untrusted code.

-The following example creates a sandbox named `sec` and imports `eval` and the local function `pub`. `use` is likewise imported, but its use restricted within eval.
+The following example creates a sandbox named `sec` and imports `eval` and the local function `pub`. `use` is likewise imported, but restricted within eval.

 ```
 (fun pub () (say 'pub))